mingyli/tankrs/client/README.md

 Written in typescript.
 To build and run app:

-1. Run build in the client directory: `yarn run build`
+1. Run build in the client directory: `make all`
-2. Open `app.html` in your browser of choice.
+2. Open `app/app.html` in your browser of choice.

-To typecheck, run `yarn run typecheck`.
+`make all` recompiles the schema and compiles the typescript.
+Other options include:

+- `make schema`: just recompiles the schema.
+This is necessary if schema changes are made.
+- `make dev`: typechecks and compiles the typescript.